 Beaches: Martin County Ocean Rescue manages the safety of beach goers at four guarded beaches.
 Advisory signs are posted at all non-guarded beaches.
 For daily updates on current beach conditions throughout Martin County, please call Martin County's Beach Information Hotline at (772) 320-3112.

-Florida Department of Health: The Florida Department of Health (DOH) provides education to the public to prevent and reduce illnesses caused by harmful algae blooms.
+Florida Department of Health: The Florida Department of Health provides education to the public to prevent and reduce illnesses caused by harmful algae blooms.
 The Martin County Health Department conducts beach and river water sampling to test for enterococci bacteria, which normally inhabit the intestinal tract of humans and animals.
 If higher than normal levels of bacteria are present, advisory signs will be posted and residents are urged to avoid contact with the water.
-View DOH's sampling results.

-Algae bloom toxicity levels: The Florida Department of Environmental Protection (DEP), Florida Fish and Wildlife Conservation Commission (FWC) and Florida’s water management districts collect samples when algae blooms are observed.
-View DEP's sampling results.
+Algae bloom toxicity levels: The Florida Department of Environmental Protection, Florida Fish and Wildlife Conservation Commission and Florida’s water management districts collect samples when algae blooms are observed.

 Suspected algae-related illness: Citizens are advised, if they have any suspected algae-related illness or health effects due to exposure to a harmful algal bloom or aquatic toxin, to see their physician and report any suspected illness to the Florida Poison Control Center at (800) 222-1222.

 an Algae Bloom:

-Martin County reminds residents they should avoid any contact with algae blooms and stay out of waters where it is present.
-Please report algae blooms or sightings to the Florida Department of Environmental Protection (DEP) at (855) 305-3903 or submit an algae bloom report online.
+Blue-green algae: Martin County reminds residents they should avoid any contact with algae blooms and stay out of waters where it is present.
+Please report blue-green algal blooms or sightings to the Florida Department of Environmental Protection via their Algal Bloom Hotline at (855) 305-3903 or submit a report online.